Conflict Resolution Careers

 What Is the Annual Average Salary of a Conflict Resolution Mediator?

 The industry is established enough to be recognized by the United States Bureau of Labor Statistics as well.
-According to the BLS, group arbitrators, mediators and conciliators earn an average of $69,060 a year as of May 2015 and the top 10 percent of the profession can earn almost $120,000.
+According to the BLS, group arbitrators, mediators and conciliators earn a median salary of $64,030 a year as of May 2022 and the top 10 percent of the profession can earn upwards of $194,000.
 But this can vary substantially depending on the specialty.
-For example, those in finance and insurance earned over $63,000, while those in religious, civic and grant-making earned a little over $46,000.
+For example, those working for state government agencies earn an average salary of $79,520, while those in medical and surgical hospitals have an average annual wage of $144,690.